 Biological Pest Control

-Biological pest control (BPC) is gaining increased interest as an option to control insects, diseases, and weeds.
+diseases, and weeds.
 Biological pest control utilizes living organisms, such as bacteria, fungi, or predatory/parasitic agents that introduce natural substances to reduce pest populations.
 Examples of BPC agents used to manage turfgrass pests are Bacillus thuringiensis var. galleriae, a bacterium that controls white grub species; turfgrass cultivars containing endophytic fungi that deter leaf- and stem-feeding insects; and beneficial parasitic nematodes for chinch bug (Blissus sp.) control.
 BPCs are applied by licensed pesticide applicators.

 Biopesticides